Output of C programs | Set 46

 QUE.5 What is the output of the following C program?

 b) c= 10

 d) c= 0

 This article is contributed by Ajay Puri(ajay0007).
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.